redux-form/redux-form/docs/api/Fields.md

-The `Fields` component is similar to the [`Field`](https://redux-form.com/6.2.0/docs/api/Field.md/) component, but operates on multiple fields at a time.
+The `Fields` component is similar to the [`Field`](https://redux-form.com/6.2.0/docs/api/Field.md/) component, but operates on multiple fields with a single connected component.
 Rather than passing a single `name` prop, `Fields` takes an array of names in the `names` prop.

 **IMPORTANT: Connecting to multiple fields should be used sparingly, as it will require the